dhruza88/Social-Network-API/README.md

         # Social Media API

+**KEYNOTE Since taking the video, i have updated the routes to populate all relevant information both on get all users, and get user, i will be attaching screenshots**

 ## Description
 Using Mongo DB be able to create the models, routes, connections to allow for a user to be able to hit all 14 endpoints.
 Therefore allowing a user to create a new user, to create a new thought, to add a reaction, to add a friend and so much more.